clarkzjw/LENS/README.md

 tar -I "zstd -T24 -8" -cvf - LENS-2024-01 | split --bytes=40GB - LENS-2024-01.tar.zst.
 ```

 To decompress, make sure [Zstd](https://github.com/facebook/zstd) is installed.
-Download all the splitted tar archives in the same folder, and decompress using the following command.
+Download all the splitted tar archives for the same month in the same folder, and decompress using the following command.
 Make sure you have enough disk space.

 e.g.,
 ```bash